These ideas for summer excursions bring your child’s favorite books to life

 Consider a kayaking lesson for the whole family.
 Go fossil hunting or spelunking.
 Walk through underground caverns.
 Sit by a waterfall.

-- Five on a Treasure Island, Enid Blyton
+- Five on a Treasure Island(opens in a new window) by Enid Blyton

 Attend a powwow or festival that celebrates Native American heritage.
 Investigate the foods our country’s first inhabitants ate and forage for them in the woods with the help of a qualified instructor.

-- Kaya: An American Girl, Janet Beeler Shaw
+- Kaya: An American Girl(opens in a new window) by Janet Beeler Shaw

-- The Girl Who Chased Away Sorrow: The Diary of Sarah Nita, Navajo Girl, Ann Turner
+- The Girl Who Chased Away Sorrow: The Diary of Sarah Nita, A Navajo Girl(opens in a new window) by Ann Turner

 Ancient Egypt